Blog – ACTvantage

 • Has it settled, or is it still in a state of change?

-• What measures did you take to accommodate change, and how efficient (or inefficient) were they?
+• What measures did you take to accommodate change, and how efficient were they?

-Understanding the state of your product mix is essential to both optimizing that mix and improving demand forecasting.
-Look closely at individual product categories to learn how they perform versus the same period in previous years.
+Understanding the state of your product mix is essential to optimizing that mix and improving demand forecasting.
+Look closely at individual product categories to learn how they perform compared to the same period in previous years.
 What is different?
 Are you losing value on any products?
 Could you capture more opportunities with others?

 • Surging (an increase of over 10%)